Augustus Hawkins: U.S. Congress

 Hawkins was frustrated from the relative lack of success that he achieved during the 1980s' presidencies of Ronald Reagan and George H. W. Bush.
 They were the most conservative presidents since the 1920s, and members of his own party were moving to the right and viewed Hawkins's old-school New Dealer stance as outdated.
 His greatest setback was George H. W. Bush's veto of the Civil Rights Act of 1990, sometimes called the Hawkins-Kennedy Civil Rights Act.
 It would have reversed six Supreme Court decisions made in the previous year that had shifted the burden of proof of discriminating hiring practices of minorities or women from the employer to the employee.
 It remains the only successful veto of a civil rights act in United States history.
 Hawkins retired in January 1991.
 Bush would sign a less expansive bill, the Civil Rights Act of 1991, after Hawkins's retirement.

 Later life

-Hawkins retired from Congress in 1991, having never lost an election in his 58-year career.
+Hawkins retired from Congress in 1991, having never lost an election in his 56-year career as an elected official.
 He died at Suburban Hospital in Bethesda, Maryland, on November 10, 2007; aged 100, he was the oldest living person to have served in Congress at the time of his death, and the eighth member of Congress to have become a centenarian.
 Hawkins's death left the former Alabama Republican Representative Arthur Glenn Andrews (1909–2008) as the oldest living former House member.